Written by

 What Are PSAT Subscores and Cross-Test Scores?

 PSAT not only contains section scores but also subscores and cross-test scores.
-The subscores analyze specific skills in the EBRW section.
+The subscores analyze specific skills in the RW section.
 The Reading, Writing, and Language Section scores focus on a student's ability to answer queries related to the following:

 1. Command of evidence